datadryad/dryad-app/app/views/stash_engine/pages/_fees_institution.html.md

 # Institutional partner fees

-Academic institutions, independent research, and other organizations partner with Dryad to make our services available to their researchers at a reduced rate.
+Academic institutions, independent research organizations, and others partner with Dryad to make our services available to their researchers at a reduced rate.
 They trust us to provide individualized support to authors, and to curate, publish, and preserve data in the most economical way.

 Our institution and research partners also benefit from: